-Today Orange Cranberry Crunch Muffins are made with Self Rising White Lily, a soft wheat flour popular in the South.
-I generally use White Lily All-Purpose, but this week I switched to self-rising White Lily and am loving the results.
+Today’s Orange Cranberry Crunch Muffins are made with Self-Rising White Lily, a soft wheat flour popular in the South.
+I generally use all-purpose, but this week I switched to self-rising and am loving the results.

-In America, it seems that most bakers use all-purpose flour mixed with a combination of baking powder and/or baking soda, but in other countries self-rising flour is more common.
+In America, it seems most bakers use all-purpose flour mixed with a combination of baking powder and/or baking soda.
+However, in other countries self-rising flour is more common.
 And while I personally like the idea of controlling the amount of salt and leavening that goes into a recipe, self-rising flour has some real benefits.
 In Bakewise, food scientist Shirley Corriher describes self-rising flour as “a perfectly uniform blend of leaveners” and gives ways in which it can eliminate common problems of home bakers such as uneven mixing.
-She also notes that millers have more leavening acids available than home cooks, so they can adjust flour/leavening blends in ways a home cook might not know how to do.
+She also notes that millers have more leavening acids available than home cooks, so they can adjust flour/leavening blends in more ways.
 In other words, self-rising flour does all the work!
 And there’s another benefit.
 If you use a self-rising flour such as White Lily, you’re getting the added bonus of soft winter wheat.

 To sum it up, if you run across some self-rising White Lily you should give it a try.
 Maybe in these muffins?
 If you’re an orange fan, you will love them.
-The texture is perfect, plus the muffins rise a little higher than some others I’ve made with all-purpose and baking powder.
+The texture is perfect, plus the muffins rise a little higher than others.